-You’ve heard me say it before… your thoughts lead to your feelings, your feeling become your actions and your actions become your results.
+You’ve heard me say it before… your thoughts lead to your feelings, your feeling becomes your actions and your actions become your results.

 I’ve heard others say it differently… your words become actions, which eventually become your destiny.